 Share dealing accounts let you invest by buying shares in companies listed on a stock exchange in the hope of making money when share prices go up.
 When you buy shares, you also become a part-owner of the underlying company and are entitled to a share of its profits and can also receive income from dividend payments.
 We have ranked, compared and reviewed some of the best share-dealing platforms and accounts in the UK that are regulated by the Financial Conduct Authority (FCA).
 All investing carries risk.
 This article contains affiliate links which may earn us some form of income if you go on to open a share dealing account.
 This does not affect our editorial bias, rankings or comparison.

 The main things to compare when choosing a share dealing account are the costs of buying and selling shares (trading fees) and how much it will cost to keep those shares on your account.
 You should also compare account types so you have the option to deal shares in a tax-efficient ISA, SIPP or for your children.

 |UK Share Dealing Platform||Share Account Fee||UK Share Dealing Commission||General Investment Account||ISA||SIPP||Junior ISA||Junior SIPP||Lifetime ISA||More Info|

 |£9.99 pm||£5.99||✔️||✔️||✔️||✔️||❌||❌||See Offers

-Our picks for the best share dealing accounts are based on:
+Our picks for the best share dealing platforms in the UK are based on:

 - over 7,000 votes in our annual awards